 - Manufacturers: In other cases, some pharmaceutical stocks are focus exclusively on production.
 In other words, those behind the rights to the treatment will get the firm to mass-produce the respective drug.
 These companies have expertise in manufacturing goods in medical-grade factory conditions.

-If you think that creating a diversified portfolio of the best pharmaceutical stocks is challenging, you will be pleased to learn that you can now access the market throughout an ETF (exchange-traded fund).
+If you think that creating a diversified portfolio of pharmaceutical stocks is challenging, you will be pleased to learn that you can now access the market through an ETF (exchange-traded fund).
 For those unaware, ETFs allow you to invest in dozens (sometimes hundreds) of stocks through a single trade.
-Best of all, the ETF provider will buy and sell stocks on your behalf and even distribute your share of dividends.
+Moreover, the ETF provider will buy and sell stocks on your behalf and even distribute your share of dividends.

-For example, the SPDR S&P Pharmaceuticals ETF contains some of the best pharmaceutical stocks to buy in the industry.
+For example, the SPDR S&P Pharmaceuticals ETF contains some of the most popular pharmaceutical stocks in the industry.
 To give you an idea of just how diverse this particular ETF is, below you will find a list of the shares it holds.

 |Horizon Therapeutics Public Limited Company||218,028||$11,210.14||5.37%|